Marcos Velásquez

 Marcos Ignacio Velásquez Ahumada (born June 23, 1987) is a Chilean football defender and currently plays for Santiago Wanderers in the Primera B de Chile.

 Career

 Marcos Velásquez started his career in 2007 in Everton.
 His first goal was against Coquimbo Unido in a victory over 3-1 in the second half of 2007.

 In 2008, Velásquez was crowned champion of the Torneo Apertura 2008 in a 3–0 victory over Colo Colo.
 After, in 2009 he has not had much participation has played only 5 games all year and 3 of them got to change.

 In 2010, he was loaned to Unión San Felipe.

 In 2022, he moved to Honduras and joined Vida in the Liga Nacional de Fútbol Profesional.
-After suffering a violent mugging in his appartment in Honduras, he ended his contract with Vida and returned to Chile to join Santiago Wanderers, the traditional rival of Everton.
+After suffering a violent mugging in his apartment in Honduras, he ended his contract with Vida and returned to Chile to join Santiago Wanderers, the traditional rival of Everton.